Our material topics

 kt of nitrous oxides (NOx) emissions

 Our gas- and coal-fired power stations emit NOx, the majority coming from our power stations in Russia.
-In 2019, these emissions declined by 10.1 kilotons year on year to 47.3 kilotons.
+In 2020, these emissions declined by 8.8 kilotons from 2019 (47.3 kilotons).

 We aim to get as much energy as possible from every unit of fuel.